spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials.md

 # Tutorials

 Learn what's possible with Spectro Cloud Palette.
-Use these tutorials to help expand your knowledge and become proficient with Palette.
+Use the following tutorials to help expand your knowledge and become proficient with Palette.
 Choose a topic to review the tutorials available.

 [Dev Engine](/knowledgebase/tutorials/dev-engine)